dotnet/docs-maui/docs/user-interface/graphics/draw.md

 }
 ```

-In this example, the image is retrieved from the assembly and loaded as a stream.
+In this example, an image is retrieved from the assembly and loaded as a stream.
 It's then drawn at actual size at (50,50):

 :::image type="content" source="draw-images/image.png" alt-text="Screenshot of an image.":::

-> [!NOTE]
+> [!IMPORTANT]
 > Loading an image that's embedded in an assembly requires the image to have its build action set to **Embedded Resource**.

 ## Draw a string

 Strings can be drawn on an `ICanvas` using one of the `DrawString` overloads.
 The appearance of each string can be defined by setting the `FontName`, `FontColor`, and `FontSize` properties.
-String alignment can be defined by specifying horizontal and vertical alignment options that perform alignment within the string's bounding box.
+String alignment can be specified by horizontal and vertical alignment options that perform alignment within the string's bounding box.

 > [!NOTE]
 > The bounding box for a string is defined by its `x`, `y`, `width`, and `height` arguments.